White-cheeked honeyeater

-The white-cheeked honeyeater (Phylidonyris niger) inhabits the east coast and the south-west corner of Australia.
+The white-cheeked honeyeater (Phylidonyris niger) is a species of honeyeater that inhabits the east coast and the south-west corner of Australia.
 It has a large white patch on its cheek, brown eyes, and a yellow panel on its wing.

 Taxonomy

-The white-cheeked honeyeater was described by Bechstein in 1811.
+The white-cheeked honeyeater was formally described by the German naturalist Johann Matthäus Bechstein in 1811.
+He placed it with the tree creepers in the genus Certhia and coined the binomial name Certhia nigra.
+His account was based on "L'Héorotaire noir" that had been described and illustrated in 1802 by the French ornithologist Louis Pierre Vieillot.
+Bechstein specified the type locality as "Neuholland", now Sydney, New South Wales.
+The white-cheeked honeyeater is now one of three species placed in the genus Phylidonyris that was introduced in 1830 by René Lesson.
+The generic name Phylidonyris combines the term Phylédon or Philédon, used by the French naturalist Georges Cuvier in 1817 for the friarbirds (now placed in the genus Philemon), with Cinnyris (Cuvier, 1816) for the sunbirds; the specific epithet derives from Latin niger 'black'.

 Two subspecies are recognised: Phylidonyris niger niger in eastern Australia; and P. n. gouldii (Schlegel, 1872) in southwest Western Australia.
 The latter subspecies has a narrower white cheek-patch, slightly more black on the breast, and different vocalizations, which in future may lead to its classification as a separate species.

-The generic name Phylidonyris combines the term Phylidon or Philedon, used by the French naturalist Georges Cuvier in 1817 for the friarbirds (now placed in the genus Philemon), with Cinnyris (Cuvier, 1816) for the sunbirds; the specific epithet derives from Latin niger 'black'.

 Description

 The white-cheeked honeyeater is a medium-sized black and white honeyeater, with a long, sturdy bill that curves downwards.
 It has large bright-yellow tail and wing panels, with a large conspicuous white cheek-patch on a mainly black head.
 The eye is dark brown and it has a long, tapering, white brow-line.
 Young birds have a yellow gape and brow and the plumage is dusky or dull brownish.
 It is gregarious, active and noisy with swift, erratic flight.

 It is 16–20 cm in length; males weigh 15.5–25 g and females 15.5–20 g.